Gageformer/Open-Source-Pops/README.md

 The ELF is fully stripped with no symbol table.
 All 1,022 function names, subsystem boundaries, and struct layouts were reconstructed through static analysis.

+### Quick Note

+At this current moment, no builds have been attempted.
+This is just a proof of concept, with the main focus having been spent on fixing bugs and creating better structuring.

 Below is an AI summary of the work and contents created.
 As I have done this within my spare time and stared at many different components & breakdowns all at once, please do not mind such generated content.

 ### Source Files